There are five types of roadway signs, including: regulatory, warning, information, miscellaneous, and temporary construction signs.

 Traffic analysis, engineering, and property use facts and data shall be reviewed when considering warning signs.
 In the absence of supporting facts and data, warning signs will not be erected on the region's roads.

 Council is committed to providing a quality tourism experience for visitors to the region.
 An important part of that experience is the ability to move easily throughout the region via a range of consistent and professional signs.
 This includes the use of traditional brown/white tourism signs, blue/white or yellow tourist information signs and designated tourist trails.
-In addition, Council aims to provide quality, accessible information to visitors via a series of roadside tourism information bays placed throught the region and in the urban centres.
+In addition, Council aims to provide quality, accessible information to visitors via a series of roadside tourism information bays placed throughout the region and in the urban centres.